blockdeep/otter/Readme.md

 ---

-## 🚀 WEBSITE MAP
+## 🚀 APP STRUCTURE

 ### GOVERNANCE DASHBOARD (/governance)
 - A governance dashboard to:
-  - View all dApp governances whitelisted.
+  - View all whitelisted dApp governance instances.
-  - Create and manage proposals for a governance.
+  - Create and manage proposals for a governance instance.
   - Vote and track proposal outcomes.

-### LAUNCH GOVERNANCE (governance/launch)
+### LAUNCH GOVERNANCE (/governance/launch)
- - In the short while of the hackathon we've managed to build a contract generator for app contracts.
+ - As an MVP for the hackathon we've managed to build a contract generator for enabling governance in dApp contracts.
- - Create your own governance contract with three easy steps:
+ - Generate your own governance contract with three easy steps:
     1. Upload your App contract (in move language).
     2. Choose the functions you want to include in the governance contract.
     3. That's it!
-Our backend will create a governance contract for you which you can download and deploy!.
+Our backend will generate a governance contract which you can download and deploy!.
   - For steps on how to deploy the governance contract follow this [guide](./docs/Deploy)

-### WHITELIST GOVERNANCE (governance/whitelist)
+### WHITELIST GOVERNANCE (/governance/whitelist)

 - Use the deployed packageId to whitelist your governance and our indexer will start tracking everything for you.

 ---

 ## 📅 PRODUCT ROADMAP